Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </tbody>
 </table> <br>

-<p> Having considered how fire response behavior should function, parameters for the network dataset can be setup (Table 4).
-Except for costs, these have been previously described.
+<p> Having considered how fire response behavior should function, parameters for the network dataset can be set up (Table 4).
+With the exception of costs, these parameters have been previously described.
 The costs represent the accumulation of travel time from the fire station to a location in Warren County.
-Time is created in the road network by dividing distance over travel speed, and then multiplied by 60 to convert from seconds to minutes.
-The delay is a generalized assumption that fire response vehicles will have to slow down at junctions to either turn or pass through carefully.
-Since this cost is in minutes, it was input as a 0.1667 (ten seconds) cost at junctions.     </p> <br>
+Time is calculated in the road network by dividing distance by travel speed and then multiplying by 60 to convert from seconds to minutes.
+The delay is based on a generalized assumption that fire response vehicles will need to slow down at junctions to either turn or pass through carefully.
+Since this cost is expressed in minutes, a value of 0.1667 (ten seconds) is input as the cost at junctions.   </p> <br>

 <table class="center"><caption> Table 4.
 Network Dataset Parameters </caption>
 <thead>